Is Ireland LGBTQIA+ friendly?

 Solo travel and room sharing

 At Intrepid, we want everyone who books a trip to Ireland with us to feel welcomed and comfortable.
-If you're travelling by yourself on one of our trips, you will share accommodation with a fellow traveller who is of the same gender as you according to your passport information.
+If you're travelling by yourself on one of our trips, you will share accommodation with a fellow traveler who is of the same gender as you according to your passport information.
 If you don't identify with the gender assigned on your passport, please let us know at the beginning of the booking process so we can make other rooming arrangements.
 If you don't wish to share a room, single supplements may be available on some tours.